Universality of Approximate Message Passing algorithms and tensor networks: Main results

+for any fixed $\eps>0$, almost surely for all large $n$. \end{enumerate} Then $\W$ is a generalized invariant matrix in the sense of Definition \ref{def:syminvariant}, and its limit diagonal distribution $\cD_\tdiag$ coincides with that of the orthogonally invariant matrix in part (a). \end{enumerate} \end{proposition}

-Important examples for applications are when $\bH$ is a deterministic Hadamard or discrete Fourier transform matrix.
-We discuss one such application to compressed sensing in Example \ref{ex:CS} of Section \ref{subsec:examples}.
+We prove Proposition \ref{prop:syminvariant} in Appendix \ref{appendix:syminvariant}.
+Important examples for applications are when $\W$ is a composition of permutations, deterministic Hadamard/Fourier matrices, and diagonal operators.
+We discuss one such application to compressed sensing in Example \ref{ex:CS} of Section~\ref{subsec:examples}.

-The following theorem shows that the state evolution of AMP algorithms for orthogonally invariant matrices remains valid for generalized invariant matrices of this form.
+The following is our main theorem on AMP universality in this context, showing that the state evolution of AMP algorithms for orthogonally invariant matrices holds universally over the class of generalized invariant matrices with matching limit diagonal distribution.

-\begin{theorem} Let $\W \in \R^{n \times n}$ be a symmetric generalized invariant matrix with limit spectral distribution $D$, and let $\u_1,\f_1,\ldots,\f_k$ be independent of $\W$ and satisfy Assumption \ref{assump:ufconvergence}.
-Suppose that \begin{enumerate} \item Each function $u_{t+1}:\R^{t+k} \to \R$ is continuous, satisfies the polynomial growth condition \eqref{eq:polygrowth} for some order $p \geq 1$, and is Lipschitz in its first $t$ arguments. \item $\|\W\|_{\op}<C$ for a constant $C>0$ almost surely for all large $n$. \end{enumerate} Let $\{b_{ts}\}$ and $\{\bSigma_t\}$ be defined by the orthogonally invariant prescriptions (\ref{eq:symorthobSigma}) and (\ref{eq:symorthob}) for the limit spectral law $D$, where each matrix $\bSigma_t$ is non-singular.
+\begin{theorem} Let $\W \in \R^{n \times n}$ be a symmetric generalized invariant matrix whose limit diagonal distribution $\cD_\tdiag$ coincides with that of an orthogonally invariant matrix $\G$.
+Let $\u_1,\f_1,\ldots,\f_k$ be independent of $\W$ and satisfy Assumption~\ref{assump:ufconvergence}.
+Suppose that \begin{enumerate} \item Each function $u_{t+1}:\R^{t+k} \to \R$ is continuous, satisfies the polynomial growth condition \eqref{eq:polygrowth} for some order $p \geq 1$, and is Lipschitz in its first $t$ arguments. \item $\|\W\|_{\op}<C$ for a constant $C>0$ almost surely for all large $n$. \end{enumerate} Let $\{b_{ts}\}$ and $\{\bSigma_t\}$ be defined by the orthogonally invariant prescriptions (\ref{eq:symorthobSigma}) and (\ref{eq:symorthob}) for the limit spectral distribution $D$ specified by $\cD_\tdiag$.
+Suppose that $\Var[D]>0$ and each matrix $\bSigma_t$ is non-singular.
 Then for any fixed $t \geq 1$, almost surely as $n \to \infty$, the iterates of (\ref{eq:AMP}) satisfy